 Directions:

-- Pour the mixture into a greased baking dish and sprinkle cheese on top.
+- Transfer to a greased dish, sprinkle cheese on top.

 3.4 Spicy Tuna Wraps